crystallabs/gpm.cr/README.md

 wdy : Delta (change) of mouse wheel, vertical
 ```

 We can also request information from GPM.
-This is done by writing the config structure into the socket, in which the PID
+This is done by writing the config structure into the socket, in which the
-of the process field is set to 0 and the vc (virtual console) number is set to the number/ID of request.
+process PID field is set to 0 and the vc (virtual console) number field is set to the number/ID of request.
 There are 4 requests available in enum `Request`: snapshot, buttons, config, nopaste.

 ## Installation